prjemian/model_instrument/docs/source/index.rst

 instrument (|release|)
 ======================

-Bluesky Data Acquisition in console, notebook, & queueserver.
+Model of a Bluesky Data Acquisition Instrument in console, notebook, & queueserver.

 Start the data collection session with the same command, whether in the IPython console, a Jupyter notebook, the queueserver, or even a Python script: